 - 4XX Special Revenue Funds.
-Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
-Special revenue funds should not be used to account for resources held in trust for individuals, private organizations, or other governments.
-[GASB 54, ¶30] Florida school districts should disclose in the notes to financial statements the purpose of each major special revenue fund, identifying which revenues and other resources are reported in each of those funds.
-Florida school districts should report federal categorical aid and food services as special revenue funds. - Food Services. - 420 Other Federal Programs. - 430 Federal Economic Stimulus Programs.
+Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes other than debt service or capital projects.
+Special revenue funds should not be used to account for resources held in trust for individuals, private organizations, or other governments (GASB 54, ¶30).
+Florida school districts should disclose in the notes to financial statements the purpose of each major special revenue fund, identifying which revenues and other resources are reported in each of those funds.
+Florida school districts should report federal categorical aid and food services as special revenue funds. - 410 Food Services. - 420 Other Federal Programs. - 430 Federal Economic Stimulus Programs.
 Select federal funds to be disbursed through the state and received as federal-direct grants.
 Due to the unprecedented scope and importance of these federal programs, these special revenue funds are subject to additional and more rigorous reporting requirements than normally apply to other federal programs.
-The federal grants that fall under this special revenue grouping include the American Recovery and Reinvestment Act (ARRA), the Race to the Top grant, and the Education Jobs Act.
-The funds listed below include both ARRA grants and other stimulus programs. - 431 American Recovery and Reinvestment Act State Fiscal Stabilization Funds.
-State fiscal stabilization funding that is to be disbursed over a two-year period for the stabilization of local school district funding. - Targeted American Recovery and Reinvestment Act Stimulus Funds.
+The federal grants that fall under this special revenue grouping include the ARRA, the Race to the Top grant, and the Education Jobs Act.
+The funds listed below include both ARRA grants and other stimulus programs. - 432 Targeted American Recovery and Reinvestment Act Stimulus Funds.
 Stimulus funds targeted for specific programs, including Title I and IDEA. - Other American Recovery and Reinvestment Act Stimulus Grants.

 Stimulus funds provided for other purposes.
 These funds may be disbursed through the state or received as federal-direct grants. - American Recovery and Reinvestment Act Race to the Top.
-Stimulus grant awarded to Florida for the purpose of achieving its three key goals for student achievement to 1) double the percentage of incoming high school freshmen who ultimately graduate from high school, go on to college, and achieve at least a year's worth of college credit; 2) cut the achievement gap in half in 2015; and 3) increase the percentage of students scoring at or above proficient on the National Assessment of Educational Progress by 2015, to or beyond the performance levels of the highest-performing states. - 435 Education Jobs Act.
+Stimulus grant awarded to Florida for the purpose of achieving its three key goals for student achievement, which are to 1) double the percentage of incoming high school freshmen who ultimately graduate from high school, go on to college, and achieve at least a year's worth of college credit; 2) cut the achievement gap in half in 2015; and 3) increase the percentage of students scoring at or above proficient on the National Assessment of Educational Progress by 2015, to or beyond the performance levels of the highest-performing states. - 435 Education Jobs Act.
 Federal program to save or create education jobs.
-Jobs funded under this program include those that provide educational and related services for early childhood, elementary, and secondary education at the school building level.
+Jobs funded under this program include those that provide educational and related services for early childhood, elementary, and secondary education at the school level.